How to Run an Effective Email Campaign? 4 Tips to Super Power Your Email Marketing Campaigns

 Write Interesting Stuff

 Once you’ve got your readers to click through and read what it is you’ve actually sent them, make it interesting!
 Don’t disappoint after your catchy subject line with paragraphs upon paragraphs of dullness.
 Short, snappy and include some great quality visuals to keep your readers attention span.

 Think about the actual aim of sending the email in the first place.
 Were you looking to offer a new product, encourage sales by clicking through to your website, sign up to a new event or just inform your readers with a newsletter?
 Whatever the purpose make sure your call to action buttons are clear.
 Looking at the Cho-Yung Tea email, you don’t get a clearer CTA than this!
 Wow!
 A bit sore to look at but there’s no messing about with what the aim is.

 Taking note from Groupon here.
 If you constantly inundate your customers with emails, not only will it probably piss them off but you’re spamming.
 You’re more likely to end up in the junk folder or bin as they know they’ll hear from you again soon anyway.
 With a high frequency of sends, the urgency to open will plummet.
 Depending on your business you might do a monthly or weekly newsletter with other prominent deals offered throughout.

 Or you can set up automation emails to segments of your database depending on their previous behaviours.
 For example, you can email those who have downloaded your ebook from the last email offering them further downloads or invite to the next webinar if they enjoyed it.

 If you’re still not sure what to write, who to target, how to format or what email marketing even is then let us do the work for you!
-Our team are more than happy to take the project off your hands.
+Our marketing team SEO services, PPC services, Social media marketing are more than happy to take the project off your hands.
 Just get in touch!

 By the way, I had another email from Groupon by the time I’d finished writing this…